 In order to determine the Company's quarterly provision for income taxes, the Company used an estimated annual effective tax rate that is based on expected annual income and statutory tax rates in the various jurisdictions in which the Company operates.
-The Tax Act reduces the federal corporate tax rate to 21% in the fiscal year ending June 30, 2018.
-Section 15 of the Internal Revenue Code Stipulates that our fiscal year ending June 30, 2018, had a blended corporate tax rate of 28%, which is based on the applicable tax rates before and after the Tax Act and the number of days in the year.
-For the fiscal year ending June 30, 2019, the Company's federal corporate tax rate is 21%.
+The Tax Act Cuts and Jobs Act reduces the federal corporate tax rate to 21% for the fiscal year ending June 30, 2020.
+Certain significant or unusual items are separately recognized in the quarter during which they occur and can be a source of variability in the effective tax rate from quarter to quarter.
 Certain significant or unusual items are separately recognized in the quarter during which they occur and can be a source of variability in the effective tax rate from quarter to quarter.

-Income tax expense for the three months ended September 30, 2018 was \$1.6, or approximately 200.0% of pre-tax income compared to \$4.5, or approximately 5.4% of pre-tax income, for the three months ended September 30, 2017.
-Income tax expense for the three months ended September 30, 2018 is based on the Company's estimated annual effective tax rate for the full fiscal year ending June 30, 2019, adjusted by discrete items recognized during the period.
-For the three months ended September 30, 2018, the Company's recognized effective tax rate differs from the U.S. federal statutory rate primarily due to the effect of the release of uncertain tax liabilities, recording deferred tax liabilities on foreign branch temporary differences due to a change in tax status, state income taxes, acquisition transaction costs, and differences related to the tax effect of equity compensation expense and the deduction realized when exercised, released or sold.
+Income tax benefit for the three months ended December 31, 2019 was \$(3.1), or approximately 27.2% of pre-tax income compared to income tax expense of \$1.0, or approximately 27.8% of pre-tax income, for the three months ended December 31, 2018.
+Income tax expense for the three months ended December 31, 2019 is based on the Company's estimated annual effective tax rate for the full fiscal year ending June 30, 2020, adjusted by discrete items recognized during the period.
+For the three months ended December 31, 2019, the Company's recognized effective tax rate differs from the U.S. federal statutory rate primarily due to the effect of state income taxes, foreign income taxes, and differences related to the tax effect of equity compensation expense and the deduction realized when exercised, released or sold.

 The Company files U.S., foreign and state income tax returns in jurisdictions with various statutes of limitations.
-The Company is currently under audit by the State of New Jersey for the fiscal years June 30, 2013 through 2017; and Germany for the fiscal years June 30, 2013 through 2015.
+The Company is currently under audit by the state of New Jersey for the fiscal years June 30, 2013 through 2017; the state of New York and Massachusetts for the fiscal years June 30, 2014 through 2016; Germany for the fiscal years June 30, 2013 through 2015; and Switzerland for the fiscal years June 30, 2016.
 Annual and interim tax provisions include amounts considered necessary to pay assessments that may result from examination of prior year tax returns; however, the amount ultimately paid upon resolution of issues may differ materially from the amount accrued.